 There are a variety of troubleshooters located all around the Windows operating system for different things, but Windows also packages them in one little area for you to check out as well—you’ll see that spot in the Control Panel where you can either view the history of the troubleshooting or view all the different troubleshooters that you can run, right from the same left side pane in the “Troubleshooting” section.
 The troubleshooting section of the Settings application in Windows 10 is also exceptional for finding and fixing problems, and offers an easy-to-use interface, clearly labeled buttons, as well as the added bonus of multiple headings, making categories easier to find.

-All you need to do is scroll down the list until you see what you want to troubleshoot and then double-click the mouse to begin running the troubleshooting for that particular thing.
+3. All you need to do is scroll down the list until you see what you want to troubleshoot and then double-click the mouse to begin running the troubleshooting for that particular thing. (click to enlarge screenshot below)

 As we touched on earlier, Windows 10 is a great operating system, and possibly the best version of Windows to date, but it still is not perfect.
 The occasional person will find problems that they haven’t necessarily created at all.
 We mentioned the Windows update earlier in the article, and that was a real problem that we faced after upgrading from Windows 10 Home to Windows 10 Pro.
 We didn’t do anything wrong, Microsoft accepted our money and the operating system, for some unknown reason, just didn’t want to allow any updates.
 We couldn’t fix the problem, got in contact with Microsoft, their technicians couldn’t solve the issue either, so they eventually reinstalled Windows 10 completely.
 You don’t lose any data when they do that, and it’s not a huge deal, other than needing to let them spend about an hour in front of your computer, which most of us have better things to do, but they do have a team out there who will always help you when you need it purely so that no bad reputation gets out about their Windows operating system.
 It didn’t work perfectly for them in our particular case since we are now writing about it for the world to read but did leave happy customers in the end.